 Although it was still mainly a prudish society, the period was characterised by a more free sexual moral.
 Life was celebrated in the nightclubs of Paris and street vendors sold postcards with erotic images made by Jean Agélou.
 These French Postcards were not meant to be sent (they would be banned from mail delivery), but were souvenirs for tourists or cherished by voyeurs and bon vivants who enjoyed the good things of life.

 In the 1890s, stereo photography received a new impulse.
 This was mainly inspired by the innovations of Jules Richard.
-His introduction of new glass formats and a product line around the Vérascope stereo camera were decisive for the success of stereo photography at the beginning of the 20th century in France.
+His introduction of the Vérascope stereo camera was decisive for the success of stereo photography at the beginning of the 20th century in France.

 The Atrium Collection

-Jules Richard was also a passionate photographer.
-He built an Atrium at Rue Melingue in Paris and used it as a photo studio.
-He photographed nude females in an ancient Greek setting.
+Jules Richard was a passionate photographer himself.
+Soon after the launch of the Vérascope in 1893 he publishes the first series of erotic stereoviews.
+In 1909 he builds an Atrium next to his house at Rue Melingue in Paris and uses it as a photo studio.
+He photographes nude females in an ancient Greek setting.
 Greek mythology was a source of inspiration for many artists and became a fashion at the end of the 19th century.
 It also helped to make nude photography more acceptable.
-It resulted in a collection of more than seven thousand erotic stereoviews, mainly in the 45x107 glass format.
 The intimacy of viewing an image through the lenses of a stereoscope and the three-dimensional viewing experience were ideal for erotic photography.